shisheng-1/msgraph-sdk-android/docs/opentypes.md

-# Support for Open Types and PATCH operations on `null` data in the Microsoft Graph SDK for Android
+# Working with Open Types
 The Microsoft Graph SDK for Android allows you to capture, inspect, mutate, and export properties not captured by the SDK's built-in native entity definitions.

 Suppose you have an `EntityType` describing a Vehicle: